garyfleming/apis-for-decades/apis.md

 ^ verbose, no structures in the data structures sense, namespaces and complexity could make it hard to reason about.
 But it was better than the proprietary, closed standards that came before it.

 ---

+## What solves the problem?

+^ What solves the problems of both XML and JSON?

+---